-- The pet is not a common household pet as defined in Section 10-II.C. below. - Keeping a pet would violate any pet restrictions listed in this policy. - The pet owner brings the pet onto the property before approval is given and after the first warning, fails to follow up on the requirements. - The pet owner fails to provide complete pet registration information or fails to update the registration annually. - The applicant has previously been charged with animal cruelty under state or local law; or has been evicted, had to relinquish a pet, or been prohibited from future pet ownership due to pet rule violations or a court order. - The PHA reasonably determines that the pet owner is unable to keep the pet in compliance with the pet rules and other lease obligations.
-The pet's temperament and behavior may be considered as a factor in determining the pet owner's ability to comply with the provisions of the lease.
+- The pet is not a common household pet as defined in Section 10-II.C. below - Keeping the pet would violate any pet restrictions listed in this policy - The pet owner fails to provide complete pet registration information, or fails to update the registration annually - The applicant has previously been charged with animal cruelty under state or local law; or has been evicted, had to relinquish a pet or been prohibited from future pet ownership due to pet rule violations or a court order - The PHA reasonably determines that the pet owner is unable to keep the pet in compliance with the pet rules and other lease obligations.
+The pet's temperament and behavior may be considered as a factor in determining the pet owner's ability to comply with provisions of the lease.

 If the PHA refuses to register a pet, a written notification will be sent to the pet owner within 10 business days of the PHA's decision.
-The notice will state the reason for refusing to register the pet and will inform the family of their right to appeal against the decision in accordance with the PHA's grievance procedures.
+The notice will state the reason for refusing to register the pet and will inform the family of their right to appeal the decision in accordance with the PHA's grievance procedures.